TimInTech/TimInTech/README.md

 ## Projects

-> Tip: each item shows a tiny tech row (icons) so you can see the stack at a glance.

 ### Networking / DNS / Monitoring
 - 🛰️ **[Pi-hole Maintenance PRO MAX](https://github.com/TimInTech/pihole-maintenance-pro)** – health checks, upgrades, Gravity, Port-53 tests, JSON mode, smart summary.